RHsyseng/telco-operations/ztp/remote-worker-day0/ztp-ai/README.md

 ### **Prereqs and Patches**

-Before deploying the cluster we need to deploy an Assisted Service instance in our Hub cluster, in order to get it deploy we need to create an `AgentServiceConfig` object.
+Before deploying the cluster we need to spawn an Assisted Service instance in our Hub cluster, in order to get it deployed we need to create a `AgentServiceConfig` object.
 You can use the one below (if you do, change the required parameters to match your environment):

 ~~~yaml
 apiVersion: agent-install.openshift.io/v1beta1